geocryology/globsim/docs/source/Operation.rst

 Parameter files
 ---------------
-Three parameter files are used to control GLOBSIM.
-There is one for each step in the procedure (download, interpolate, scale).
-The parameter files should all be in the /par subdirectory of the project directory.
+Parameter files are used to control GLOBSIM.
+The parameter files follow the TOML standard (https://toml.io/en/).
+Each step in the procedure (download, interpolate, scale) can be split into its own file, or combined.
+The important thing is that they always have the appropriate headings (e.g. [download], [interpolate], or [scale]).
+The parameter files should be in the /par subdirectory of the project directory.

 Downloading